nuagenetworks/vspkdoc/_sources/v6/nuuplinkconnection.rst.txt

 - ``advertisement_criteria``: Advertisement Criteria for Traffic Flow

 - ``fec_enabled``: Indicates the FEC (Forward Error Correction) setting on this Uplink Connection.
-Possible values are Enabled (Encode & Decode on all paths over this uplink), Disabled (Encode & Decode only to uplinks with FEC Enabled) and Supported (do not Encode or Decode, do not detect or report loss).
+Possible values are Active (Encode & Decode on all paths over this uplink), Passive (Encode & Decode only to uplinks with FEC Active) and Disabled (do not Encode or Decode, do not detect or report loss).

 - ``secondary_address``: Secondary IP Address (Control IP Address) for Loopback.